QuantEcon/lecture-source-py/source/rst/black_litterman.rst

 Black and Litterman's responded to this situation in the following way:

--  They continue to accept :eq:`risky-portfolio` as a good model for choosing an optimal portfolio :math:`w`
+-  They continue to accept :eq:`risky-portfolio` as a good model for choosing an optimal portfolio :math:`w`.

--  They want to continue to allow the customer to express his or her risk tolerance by setting :math:`\delta`
+-  They want to continue to allow the customer to express his or her risk tolerance by setting :math:`\delta`.

--  Leaving :math:`\Sigma` at its maximum-likelihood value, they push :math:`\mu` away from its maximum value in a way designed to make portfolio choices that are more plausible in terms of conforming to what most people actually do
+-  Leaving :math:`\Sigma` at its maximum-likelihood value, they push :math:`\mu` away from its maximum value in a way designed to make portfolio choices that are more plausible in terms of conforming to what most people actually do.

 In particular, given :math:`\Sigma` and a reasonable value of :math:`\delta`, Black and Litterman reverse engineered a vector